cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/install-update.md

     $ cargo install wrangler
     ```

-    Installing wrangler on linux requires some [OpenSSL-related packages](https://docs.rs/openssl/0.10.24/openssl/#automatic) to be installed.
-If you don’t want to deal with this, you can use vendored OpenSSL.
+    By default we vendor OpenSSL to make things easier when installing, but this can make the binary size a bit larger.
+If you want to use your system OpenSSL, provide the feature flag `sys-openssl` when running install.

-    ```sh
+    ```bash
-    $ cargo install wrangler --features vendored-openssl
+    cargo install wrangler --features sys-openssl
     ```

 ### Manual Install